tahsinkose/px4-docker-tutorial/README.md

 ### Note

-Note that this repository bumps a particular commit of `PX4-Autopilot` as its submodule.
-In order to track particular branches/tags/releases the corresponding options should be specified in `.gitmodules`.
+Note that this repository bumps `PX4-Autopilot` to v1.13 release.
+In order to use a newer version of it, you need to checkout and bump accordingly.